Formula One drivers from Australia

 There have been 19 Formula One drivers from Australia, 16 of whom have taken part in at least one race since the championship began in 1950, and 3 failed to qualify.
 Two drivers who represented Australia have won the World Drivers' Championship: Jack Brabham, who won it three times, and Alan Jones, the most recent Australian world champion won once.
-Two drivers have participated in the current season.
+One driver has participated in the current season.

 Current drivers

 Oscar Piastri made his Formula One debut for McLaren at the 2023 Bahrain Grand Prix.
 He achieved his first podium at the 2023 Japanese Grand Prix, and his maiden victory at the 2024 Hungarian Grand Prix.
 At the 2025 Belgian Grand Prix, Piastri secured his sixth victory of the season, setting a new record for the most wins in a single Formula One season by an Australian driver.
 Simultaneously, Piastri also secured eight consecutive podiums in the early stages of 2025, the most consecutive podiums by an Australian driver, and the equal second most for a McLaren driver, matching the eight won by Ayrton Senna in 1988.

-Jack Doohan made his Formula One debut for Alpine at the 2024 Abu Dhabi Grand Prix.
-He competed in the first six races of the 2025 Formula One season, before being replaced by Argentinian Franco Colapinto, after failing to score any points.